polarfire-soc/polarfire-soc-documentation/boards/mpfs-icicle-kit-es/updating-icicle-kit/updating-icicle-kit-design-and-linux.md

 ### eMMC

 The Icicle Kit's eMMC content is written by the Hart Software Services (HSS) using the `usbdmsc` command.
 The HSS `usbdmsc` command exposes the eMMC as a USB mass storage device through the Icicle Kit's USB-OTG J16 connector located beside the SD card slot.

 If both QSPI and an MMC services are enabled in the HSS, you must specify the default device to be programmed before running the `usbdmsc` command.
-For example, to program the eMMC using USBDMSC service, you must select the `mmc` command before running `usbdmsc` command.
+For example, to program the eMMC using USBDMSC service, you must use the `mmc` command before running `usbdmsc` command.

 #### eMMC content update procedure